Ex-Packers HC Mike McCarthy Accused of Berating HSBB Referees at Stepson's Game

 One of the referees spoke anonymously to Krumholz and said that an "unfortunate situation" occurred with McCarthy.
 The referee also labeled it a "verbal tirade."

 Notre Dame Academy athletic director Steph Mathu also released a statement on the incident: "We have been contacted by the [Wisconsin Interscholastic Athletic Association] regarding last night's basketball game, and we are currently looking further into this situation.
-We will continue to stress the importance of sportsmanship and respect to our students, parents, fans, and community members."
+We will continue to stress the importance of sportsmanship and respect to our students, parents, fans and community members."

 The WIAA confirmed that the referees filed a formal complaint regarding the incident.

-McCarthy, 55, served as the Packers' head coach for 13 seasons from 2006 until his firing near the end of the 2018 season.
-The Packers parted ways with McCarthy after a 4-7-1 start, and they have since replaced him with Matt LaFleur.
+McCarthy, 55, served as the Packers' head coach for 13 seasons from 2006 until his firing near the end of the 2018 season with the team at 4-7-1.
+The Packers replaced him with Matt LaFleur.

 During his time with the Pack, McCarthy went 125-77-2 with nine playoff appearances and a Super Bowl victory in 2010.

-McCarthy is currently set to sit out the 2019 season before exploring potential coaching opportunities in 2020.
+McCarthy told ESPN.com's Rob Demovsky in January that he will sit out the 2019 season before exploring coaching opportunities in 2020.